Further details of Maud Dyer the natural daughter of Maria Dyer.

-Ten years later the census of 1911 suggests that Maud's inclusion in the household of her Uncle Henry Dyer for the 1901 census may not have just been a visit.
-For this census what Maud was working as a General Servant in the household of a Fred Hilton, an estate agent, at St Annes on the Sea, and described herself as married for fourteen years having produced two children both who are still living, which fits what is already known.
+Certainly for the census of 1911 ten years later the couple were again apart.
+Maud was working as a General Servant in the household of a Fred Hilton, an estate agent, at St Annes on the Sea, and described herself as married for fourteen years having produced two children both who are still living, which fits what is already known.

 1911 Census (2 April) St Annes on the Sea